Learn / Blog / Article

 Jon and his team went through several rounds of intensely watching their recordings as soon as they started receiving error notifications.
 They quickly saw that people were getting stuck into an endless loop caused by problematic information architecture, and got sufficient context from recordings to develop and deploy a fix.
 You can read the complete story here.

-3. Learn more about what your customers need with on-site surveys
+3. On-site surveys: to learn more about what your customers need

 The quantitative insights you get from traditional website analysis can tell you where a person exits the sales funnel: for example, you might have numbers and data to indicate that a shopping cart has been abandoned or that someone has dropped off your site on the product page.
 But why?
 Where did these potential customers go, and what could you have done to get them to stay (and convert)?